Financial-Times/serverless-plugin-healthcheck/README.md

             params: {"subjectType": "system", "subjectID": "dewey"}
 ```

-* Add additional format properties to trigger the output of a full diagnotic for each check
+* Add additional format properties to trigger the output of a full diagnostic for each check

 ```yml
          healthcheck: